 Making a No-Sew Flag Design on the Bow Tie

 These bow ties were made several years B.C.
 (Before Cricut).
 Custom iron-ons would also be an easy option for no-sew decorations instead of ribbons or paints.
-Even if you don’t have a computer controlled cutting machine, you can easily cut iron-on materials into strips for a flag and/or shapes for stars.
+Even if you don’t have a computer controlled cutting machine like a Cricut (affiliate link), you can easily cut iron-on materials into strips for a flag and/or shapes for stars.
 I still love the silky ribbons, but would probably make little iron-on Southern Cross stars if I was making these bow ties today.
 See our Cricut pet crafts for other ideas and inspiration.

 Making DIY New Zealand (or Australian) Flag Dog Bow Ties